HanniOfHyrule/Travel_App/README.md

 This is the 5th and the Capstone project from the [Udacity](Udacity.com) Web Developer Nanodegree program.

 City trips and vacations can be planned with the Travel App.
-After entering the location and the arrival and departure date, current data on the weather and how many days are left until the trip are displayed.
+After entering the location and the arrival and departure date, current data on the weather, how many days are left until the trip are displayed and a nice picture of your destination.

 ## Build tools